top of page

 Every year, from May until September, you can view something truly magical happening off the coast of Isla Mujeres.
 Literally, hundreds of Whale sharks (Rhincodon typus) gather to feed in what local fishermen call the “Afuera” (Outside, or in this case, offshore), so named for the deeper waters off the tip of the Yucatan.

-There are a dozen locations around the world that attract whale sharks in moderate numbers such as Western Australia, Indonesia, and Belize but off the coast of Quintana Roo, more numbers are attracted than anywhere else in the world with an estimate of around 800 in a season.
+A dozen locations around the world attract whale sharks in moderate numbers, such as Western Australia, Indonesia, and Belize but off the coast of Quintana Roo, more numbers are attracted than anywhere else in the world, with an estimate of around 800 in a season.

-Afuera attracts mainly male whale sharks to the area to gorge themselves on what is an unlimited supply of nourishment.
-Generally, these gentle giants are quite solitary and aggregations of 15 to 20 sharks are thought to be a large gathering.
-However, the largest aggregation ever recorded happened here, off the Yucatan Peninsula, in 2009 with at least 420 spotted in a single survey.
-With the size of a whale shark being compared to a bus, imagine what it would be like to be surrounded by this many buses with their hoods open.
+Afuera attracts mainly male whale sharks to the area to gorge themselves on an unlimited supply of nourishment.
+Generally, these gentle giants are quite solitary, and aggregations of 15 to 20 sharks are considered a large gathering.
+However, the largest aggregation ever recorded happened here, off the Yucatan Peninsula 2009, with at least 420 spotted in a single survey.
+With the size of a whale shark compared to a bus, imagine what it would be like to be surrounded by this many buses with their hoods open.

 Afuera

-Although this massive gathering might have been happening for many years, known only to local fishermen, it is only as recently as 2002 that the first rumors started to emerge to the scientific community.
-Generations of fishermen knew about the whale sharks and followed them to good tuna or cobia fishing but the scientific community was blissfully unaware that something incredibly special was taking place.
+Although this massive gathering might have been happening for many years, known only to local fishermen, it was only as recently as 2002 that the first rumours emerged to the scientific community.
+Generations of fishermen knew about the whale sharks and followed them to good tuna or cobia fishing.
+Still, the scientific community was blissfully unaware that something extraordinary was taking place.

-Shark Biologist Roberto Hueter, director of the Center for Shark Research at the Mote Marine Laboratory, had been traveling to Quintana Roo nearly every year since 1994 to study, almost exclusively, the blacktip shark until a fateful conversation with a local Mexican fisherman in 2002.
-The fisherman happened to casually mention that each year hundreds of whale sharks gathered nearby, to which Hueter famously replied "Come again?"
+Shark Biologist Roberto Hueter, director of the Center for Shark Research at the Mote Marine Laboratory, had been travelling to Quintana Roo nearly every year since 1994 to study, almost exclusively, the blacktip shark until a fateful conversation with a local Mexican fisherman in 2002.
+The fisherman casually mentioned that hundreds of whale sharks gathered nearby each year, to which Hueter famously replied, "Come again?"

-Scientists began to survey from the sea and sky, electronically tagging sharks and pinning ID tags on them; documenting the size of the local whale shark population, the sex ratio, and the individual shark sizes.
-What followed was the largest surveying of sharks ever, spanning the next nine years.
+Scientists began to survey from the sea and sky, electronically tagging sharks and pinning ID tags on them, documenting the size of the local whale shark population, the sex ratio, and the individual shark sizes.
+What followed was the most extensive surveying of sharks ever, spanning the next nine years.
 The sheer amount of data compiled was incredible.
-Surveying had also commenced in Australia and while there is still so much to learn, because of this information many of the whale sharks' secrets have been divulged, and conservation efforts have been aided greatly
+Surveying had also commenced in Australia, and while there is still so much to learn, because of this information, many of the whale sharks' secrets have been divulged, and conservation efforts have been significantly aided.

-In 2003, due to this sudden increase of interest in the whale shark, Willy Sabatina and other local fishermen began to experiment with organized whale shark tours that had already proven to be popular in Australia.
-Holbox transformed quickly from a fishing economy to an eco-tourism destination to view these whale sharks and this soon extended to Isla Mujeres and Cancun.
+In 2003, due to this sudden increase in interest in the whale shark, Willy Sabatina and other local fishermen began experimenting with organized whale shark tours that had already proven popular in Australia.
+Holbox transformed quickly from a fishing economy to an ecotourism destination to view these whale sharks, which soon extended to Isla Mujeres and Cancun.
 The large number of whale sharks in this area prompted CONANP to establish the Domino Project, a project-based and sponsored by CONANP / SEMARNAT from 2003 to 2009.
 To help improve conservation and management as a sustainable resource, a biosphere was established in 2009 called Reserva de la Biosfera Tiburòn Ballena

 It was in September 2006 that a larger, separate aggregation, the Afuera, was sighted in the deeper offshore waters between Isla Mujeres and Isla Contoy.
-These sightings confirmed information by local fishermen from as early as 1991.
-Led by Rafael de la Parra Venegas, 5 ariel surveys were made what the surveys revealed astonished everyone involved, and during which over 480 sightings were confirmed.
+These sightings confirmed information from local fishermen from as early as 1991.
+Led by Rafael de la Parra Venegas, 5 ariel surveys were made; what the surveys revealed astonished everyone involved, and during which over 480 sightings were confirmed.

-The Afuera is not the gathering of whale sharks near Holbox but something altogether different and special, an unparalleled biological congress that takes place in the deeper, crystal clear turquoise waters of Isla Mujeres and Isla Contoy.
+The Afuera is not the gathering of whale sharks near Holbox but something altogether different and unique.
+This unparalleled biological congress occurs in the deeper, crystal-clear turquoise waters of Isla Mujeres and Isla Contoy.

 Why are they there?